parthak314/RISCV-Team5/README.md

 ## Superscalar Model Implementation
 ![](images/superscalar-model.png)
 ### Hardware
 Structural design modifications:
 - <span style="color:#eaa19f">Fetch</span>: No change from previous model, output is now `dataA` and `dataB` - selecting consecutive instructions from the Out-Of-Order Processor.
 - <span style="color:#e9b76e">Decode</span>: Doubled inputs for each block
 - <span style="color:red">Execute</span>: Replicated models for ALU
 - <span style="color:#a9caf2">Writeback</span>: Doubled inputs for Data Memory with Load store separate to the data memory to reflect changes in the pipelining section.
 This is the load store parsing unit.
-A separate mux for ResultSrc.
+A separate mux for `ResultSrc`.
 Given the time available, this model implements the instructions for `R-type`, `I-type (imm)`

 ### Out-of-order Processor
-The key change here is the Out-Of-Order Processor.
+The key change here is the Out-Of-Order Processor which is a python script.
 It is simply called in the main bash script.
 The High level requirements for this file are to:
 - Break down the instruction set into
 - Reorder the instructions such that the same register is not accessed in consecutive instructions
 - Reassemble this into the instruction set
 This then follows the same procedure to assemble the instruction set (by `assemble.sh` via the `riscv gnu toolchain`) before inputting this into instruction memory, as shown above.

-Further details can be seen in `ParthaKhanna.md` (==Add link here==)
+Further details can be seen in individual reports.